 2. Develop a clearly defined oversight plan.

-Revisit your electronic Trial Master File plan and quality agreements, then identify and gather all the materials and documents that can demonstration oversight.
+Revisit your electronic Trial Master File plan and quality agreements, then identify and gather all the materials and documents that can demonstrate oversight of the entire TMF.
 For best practice, sponsors and vendors will need to be clear with one another on how to handle paper and electronic records from the get-go.

 3. Create a governance process.